 - Disengaged employees cost US companies up to $550 billion annually – The Engagement Institute

-I hear weekly from clients that they “learned something (through this process) from one of their most valued clients that they had no idea they were thinking.”
+Every week I hear from clients they “learned something (through this process) from one of their most valued clients that they had no idea they were thinking.”
 Give your clients a voice and give your firm the opportunity to continuously evaluate your processes from your clients’ perspective.